10 strategies to help you dodge your next running injury

 In 2017 6,800 runners were sampled from the U.S.A.
-75% of all the runners sampled admitted to having at least one runner related injury during 2017 (2017 National Runner Survey and Running USA) This statistic is mind-blowing.
+75% of all the runners sampled admitted to having at least one runner related injury during 2017 (Running USA) This statistic is mind-blowing.
 Why are the majority of runners injuring themselves?
 Do I have an exact answer?
 No, but here are ten strategies to help you rethink the way you run.

 Stop chasing other runners during a race